Germanus of Auxerre: Later life

 Germanus may have made a second visit to Britain in the mid 430s or mid 440s, though this is contested by some scholars who suggest it may be a 'doublet' or variant version of the visit that has been mistaken as describing a different visit and erroneously included as such by Constantius, according to whom Germanus was joined by Severus, Bishop of Trier and met Elafius, "one of the leading men of the country".
-Germanus is said to have cured Elafius' enfeebled son by a miracle that served to persuade the population that Gaulish Catholicism rather than Pelagianism was the true faith.
+Germanus is said to have cured Elafius' enfeebled son by a miracle that served to persuade the population that Catholicism rather than Pelagianism was the true faith.

 According to a legend recorded in the Historia Brittonum of circa 829 it is during this second visit, around 447, that Germanus is said to have condemned for incest and other crimes Guorthigern, identified with the 'Vortigern' of Welsh tradition.
 Vortigern ordered his daughter to bring her child to Germanus and name the bishop as its father.
 The scheme having failed, Vortigern was cursed by Germanus and the council of Britons, and fled into Wales followed by Germanus and the clergy.
 They pursued him to a castle on the river Teifi, where they fasted and prayed for three days and three nights.
 Finally, fire fell from heaven consuming the castle, the guilty king, and his company.
 While the story appears to have no historical basis, it does indicate in what reverence Germanus was held in the Church in that part of the land.

-He died in Ravenna while petitioning the Roman government for leniency for the citizens of Armorica, against whom Aëtius had dispatched the Alans on a punitive expedition.
+He died in Ravenna while petitioning the Roman government for leniency for the citizens of Armorica, against Aëtius had dispatched the Alans on a punitive expedition.
 Germanus had famously confronted Goar, the king of the Alans, so Constantius's Life relates.

 Based on the scanty evidence, some scholars have argued that his death should be dated to 442 or 448, and others that it should be dated to c.
 437.

 Cult

 Saint Germanus' tomb continues to be venerated in the church of the Abbey of Saint-Germain d'Auxerre, which although now part of municipal museum remains open for worship at stated times.
 There is a tradition of a panegyric on the Sunday nearest to or preceding his festival in July.

 The cult of Saint Germanus of Auxerre spread in northern France, hence the church Saint-Germain l'Auxerrois facing the Louvre in Paris.
 His cult is clearly distinguished from that of the homonymous Saint Germanus of Paris.
 He is associated with the church at Charonne in the east of Paris and the cult of Saint Genevieve (Genoveva) in Nanterre to the west of the city, both situated on the late Roman road network.
 His journey to Britain is commemorated in his dedications at Siouville and at Saint-Germain-les-Vaux in the Cotentin (Manche).

 In the 2004 edition of the Roman Martyrology, Germanus is listed under July 31.
-He is described as 'passing at Ravenna, a bishop who defended Britain against the Pelagian heresy and travelled to make peace for Armorica'.
+He is described as "passing at Ravenna, a bishop who defended Britain against the Pelagian heresy and travelled to make peace for Armorica".